-VISA-FREE: Obtaining a visa for a Filipino is hard.
+VISA-FREE: Obtaining a visa for a Filipino may seem hard.
 But to be a bit honest, it might not be as hard as you expect it to be.
 True, your application for a visa might get denied here and there.
-However if you could just prove that you are visiting the country, then you shouldn’t have to worry about it that much.
+However, if you can simply prove that you are visiting the country and not planning to stay and work, then you shouldn’t have to worry about it that much.

 The leniency of obtaining a visa depends on the country you are planning to go to.
-So there is a surefire way to get approved.
-But if you are not looking for that kind of hassle when you are planning to go abroad for a vacation or even work, then you can go ahead and visit countries that are Visa-Free or even Visa-on-Arrival.
+So there is no surefire way to get approved.
+But if you are not looking for too much hassle when you are planning to go abroad for a vacation, then you can go ahead and visit countries that are Visa-Free or offer Visa-on-Arrival or eVisa.

-A visa is your pass into entering a country.
-Allowing you to enjoy what it has to offer from their many tourist destinations to their humble and exciting cultures.
-This visa also contains information like:
+A visa is your pass into a country.
+This allows you to enjoy what the country has to offer, from its many tourist destinations to its humble and exciting cultures.
+A visa also contains information like:

 - When you can visit a country – When you get approved for a visa, this does not mean that you should pack up your things and go immediately.
-When your visa is approved, that means that you should wait a little bit longer till they give you the right time to enter their country.
+When your visa is approved, you need to wait a little bit longer until they inform you about the right time to enter their country.

-- When you must leave – Visas have an expiry date, and like all other countries, they do not wish you to stay there for a very long time.
-So it is also indicated there the date where you should be already packing your things and leaving.
+- When you must leave – Visas have an expiry date as most countries do not wish for you to stay there for an extended period of time.
+So on your visa the date is also indicated so you know when to pack your things and leave.

-- How long you can stay – Just to make sure that you understand better and not delay or even overstay your welcome.
+- How long you can stay – This is to ensure that you do not delay or overstay your welcome.

-- The number of permitted visits – They also give you an amount of how much you can visit.
+- The number of permitted visits – They also give you a number of how many times you can visit.

-- Work rights – This is the information that sets you apart from a working visa or a traveling visa.
-A working visa would give you the leeway to go to that particular country and look for a job while a traveling visa restricts you from doing so.
-Because of this, the working visa is the most complicated visa to apply for while the traveling visa is something you should acquire when you just plan to go there for the view.
+- Work rights – This is the information that sets the difference between a working visa and a traveling visa.
+A working visa would give you the leeway to go to that particular country and look for a job, while a traveling visa restricts you from doing so.
+Because of this, the working visa is the most complicated visa to apply for while the traveling visa is something you should acquire when you simply plan to visit on vacation.

 Types of Tourist Visas

-A visa-free country means that you can enter this particular country without even worrying about the visa.
-This means that you can come and go as well as choose when you are coming.
+A visa-free country means that you can enter this particular country without worrying about obtaining a visa.
+This also means that you can come and go as well as you please.
 You only need to have your return tickets booked as well as a hotel and pocket money for immigration.
-You might also need your passport to be valid for six months or longer, and you are good to go.
-So make sure you apply for a passport if you need one.
-So make sure you apply for a passport if you need one.
+You might also need your passport to be valid for six months or longer, and you should be good to go.
+Make sure you apply for a passport in advance if you need one.

 This means you have to seek and apply for a visa at the embassy.
 This requires you to complete a certain set of requirements that will make or break your application.
 These requirements might include documents that show your financial stability as well as your ability, medical conditions, travel history and more, depending on the country you choose to visit.

-This simply means that your visa application was completed with the help of the internet.
+An e-Visa simply means that your visa application can be completed with the help of the internet.
 With this kind of visa, there is no label, sticker or even stamp before travel.
-Your visa is on the immigration computer linked to your passport number so that it would be easier to track all your travels making it possible to procure visas in the future.
+Your e-Visa is linked to your passport number on a computer, so it’s easier to track all your travels and make it possible to apply for future visas.

 How powerful is the Philippine passport in 2019?

-Here are the 66 countries that you can visit without worrying about visa if you’re a Filipino.
+Here are the 79 countries that you can visit without a pre-approved visa from the embassy if you’re a Filipino.